freme-project/freme-project.github.io/knowledge-base/freme-for-api-users/pipelines.md

 ## Manage pipelines

-FREME pipelines can be stored easily in the FREME internal database.
+FREME pipelines can be stored in the FREME internal database to make them usable with the endpoint `/pipelining/chain/{pipelineId}` as described above.
 They can be managed via the REST API endpoint `/pipelining/templates/{pipelineId}`.
 All pipeline management requests can be executed easily via the [interactive API documentation]({{site.basePath | prepend: site.github.url }}/api-doc/full.html#/Pipelining).
 Pipelines are restricted resources, so some requests need authenticated access.
 See [authentication]({{ site.basePath | prepend: site.github.url }}/knowledge-base/freme-for-api-users/authentication.html) for further information.

 **NOTE:** When using the following examples, don't forget to replace `YOUR_TOKEN` by your authentication token.